This Lesser-Known Colorado Ski Area Is FREE On Sundays

 As locals, we always tell visitors that the best time to visit Steamboat is to come over a weekend.

-That way, they can spend one of the days that they’re in town skiing for free at Howelsen Hill.
 Not only is skiing at Howelsen a great way to save on lift tickets, but it’s also an opportunity to experience Colorado skiing outside of the mega-popular resorts.

 Our favorite part, as lovers of ski towns?
 After a long day skiing on Howelsen Hill, you can head to a local Steamboat Springs restaurant for happy hour.
 We call this apres skiing, and it’s a time-honored tradition in Colorado’s ski towns.